-National Women Law Students' Organization
+National Women Law Students' Organization (NWLSO)

-This year we've decided to open up NWLSO membership to individuals, in addition to maintaining and growing the NWLSO law school chapters that we already have.
-We decided to expand how women law students can be involved in Ms. JD and NWLSO because we want to make sure we're reaching and supporting all women.
-By expanding the NWLSO program, we hope to reach and serve more women, and also obtain a broader picture of the issues facing women law students and how best to address these issues through our programming.
+Ms. JD decided to expand how women law students can be involved in Ms. JD by opening NWLSO membership to individuals, in addition to maintaining and growing the NWLSO law school chapters that we already have.
+We made this addition to NWLSO because we want to make sure we're reaching and supporting all women in law school, and also want to make sure we’re getting a broader picture of the issues facing women law students and how best to address these issues through our programming.

 Individual membership might be a good option for someone who wants to become involved with Ms. JD, but doesn’t have the time to create an NWLSO chapter on their campus.
 As an individual member, you’ll get access to all of Ms. JD’s NWLSO materials, have the opportunity to put on programs and events on your campus, and can reach out to Ms. JD for support and guidance as a chapter or affiliate would.